vree-sdk/documentation/docs/vree-settings.md

 Using the `VRee > Settings` button the Settings window will be opened.
 This chapter will walk through all the different options and their functions.

+After opening the settings, first unfold the VReeSettings foldout.
+The following settings will become available:

 # Networking
 ![Alt](../images/settings/networking.png "Networking.")